Jeothen/Cpp/C++/Class/Readme.md

   * public : Everyone
   * protected : class itself and derived clasees and friend classes.
   * private : class itself and friend classes
+* If static member variable is declared as global variable, Can be accessed from any instance of class(struct)